Help remove invasive species: spotted knapweed

-Brought over accidentally in ship ballast in the 1800s, this Eurasian plant is a pernicious prairie threat.
-It is phytotoxic, chemically altering the soil to poison neighboring plants.
+Brought over accidentally in ship ballast in the 1800s, this Eurasian plant's spread can threaten the diversity and balance of a prairie.
+It is phytotoxic, meaning it chemically alters the soil to poison neighboring plants.
 Because so few prairie areas remain in our state — less than 1% of what was historically present — spotted knapweed reduction is a top priority in any restoration project.
-Farmers also support knapweed removal, as this invader is known for killing and replacing both crops and grazing grasses.
+Farmers also support knapweed removal, as this plant is known for spreading rapidly and preventing both crops and grazing grasses from growing.

-Like the removal of many prolific plant nuisances, spotted knapweed reduction or elimination requires patience and persistence.
-However, done correctly, at the correct times, and with the correct frequency, hand-removal techniques can largely eliminate the spread of this tenacious plant.
+Like the removal of many prolific plants, spotted knapweed reduction or elimination requires patience and persistence.
+However, done correctly, at the correct times and with the correct frequency, hand-removal techniques can largely eliminate the spread of this tenacious plant.

 Working with volunteers allows us to cover more infested areas, and by returning to the sites over several seasons, we can reduce knapweed long-term.